yunusee/Pneumonia-Image-Detection-Model/README.md

 ## Features

 - **Deep Learning Model**: Utilizes a CNN model trained on a dataset of chest X-ray images.
-- **Image Classification**: Classifies images as either "Normal" or "Pneumonia".
+- **Image Classification**: Classifies images according to related diseases.
 - **User Interface**: A PyQt5-based GUI for easy image loading and classification.
-- **Model Selection**: Allows switching between different models using radio buttons.

 ## Requirements